 - 1. A graduate-level degree from an accredited institution with a grade point average of 3.5 or better as evidenced by an official transcript. - 2.
 GRE (verbal and quantitative), MAT or GMAT score. - 3.
-Three letters of recommendation. - 4.
+Three letters of recommendation (two of which from academic sources). - 4.
 A career goals essay. - 5.
 Two samples of academic or professional writing. - 6.
 A minimum score of 550 for international students on the TOEFL. - 7.
 A personal and/or telephone interview may be required. - 8.
 Other considerations such as work or life experiences which are directly related to potential successful completion of the program may also be equated into the admission criteria.